Whether his little brain be quick or slow,

 When I first rediscovered a love of the bike as I approached my forties, there was too much focus on the paraphernalia of cycling, the right kit, the measurement of distance, climbs and, above all, speed.
 Meandering through my forties, those obsessions have fallen away.
 I am content with the single bicycle I own now, that sees me through all twelve months of the year.
 I am more interested in the journey than the destination, and anything that measures has been discarded or hidden away.
 If I need to know the time, then I have to fish my smartphone out of my back pocket.
 That device is referred to more often for navigation as I venture down the path less taken, or note-taking as the mechanics of the body free up the mind to craft the phrases and paragraphs that end up in my writing.

 Of course, all journeys ultimately have a destination, often a deadline too.
 These can add a little creative constraint and are often helpful.
 But the path of obliquity, while moving towards that destination, is often far more interesting than that of directness and speed.
 The journey can be physical, actually moving through space and time, or it can be mental, venturing into the mindscapes of imagination, reflection and memory.
 The path tends, therefore, to eventually bend back on itself, leading to home, or to the self.
-Astride my bike, heading out from Whitstable, I can visit the coast, climb up into the Downs, head for the woods or find my way to the nearby city of Canterbury.
+Astride my bike, heading out from Whitstable, I can visit the coast, climb up on to the Downs, head for the woods or find my way to the nearby city of Canterbury.
 Walking along the beach, I can plug in earbuds and listen to music or interviews.
 Either option opens up the possibility of physical wandering and mental flâneurie.
 Both have the effect of slowing and expanding time.

 [Photo credit: Pace of Life, Richard Martin, April 2015]

 Much that I write I understand to be in conversation with other ideas, other publications, other people.
-Leisurely discussion is opened up when we choose to click on that publish button.
+Unhurried discussion is opened up when we choose to click on that publish button.
 The writing is always in motion, slowly finding its way to new readers.

 To defeat the ill effects of urgency, then, we need two types of tools: those fostering greater awareness of our situational need for closure at a particular juncture, and those that keep the consequences of decisions salient at the right moments.